SiimonStark/Rogers-Designer-Neighborhood_A-Memoize-Project_JP/README.md

  - Being able to check answers against multiple input fields.
  - Being able to test when properties have changed.

+## Screenshots

+**Gameboard**<br>
+![gameboard](https://user-images.githubusercontent.com/23123990/52432860-db256e80-2ac8-11e9-8c0e-0ca64e1494c4.png)

 ## Credits:
  Turing truly is a great environment to start this journey into our tech careers!
 The ecosystem of other developers all struggling and learning together builds such a strong emphasis on helping others and yourself to achieve success!!!

-## Screenshots<hr>

-**Gameboard**<br>
-![gameboard](https://user-images.githubusercontent.com/23123990/52432860-db256e80-2ac8-11e9-8c0e-0ca64e1494c4.png)

 © [Justin Pyktel](https://github.com/SiimonStark)